...SMALL CRAFT ADVISORY IN EFFECT THROUGH FRIDAY EVENING...

 weekend and be followed by a reinforcing high pres area from

 Ontario on Mon, which will shift east toward Nova Scotia on Tue.

 For information on possible hazardous weather beyond the 24-36

 follow the Current Hazards link above the map on the left.

-NE winds 10 to 15 kt with gusts up to 20 kt, becoming SW 5 to 10 kt after midnight.
-Seas 3 to 5 ft.
-Patchy fog.
-Showers likely with a chance of tstms.
-Some tstms may produce gusty winds, heavy rainfall, and frequent lightning.
-Vsby 1 nm or less.
+NE winds 10 to 15 kt with gusts up to 20 kt, diminishing to 5 to 10 kt after midnight.
+Seas 2 to 4 ft.

-SE winds 5 to 10 kt.
-Seas 2 to 4 ft. winds and seas higher in and near tstms. seas are reported as significant wave height, which is the average of the highest third of the waves.
+S winds 25 to 30 kt.
+Seas 4 to 7 ft.
+A chance of showers. seas are reported as significant wave height, which is the average of the highest third of the waves.
 Individual wave heights may be more than twice the significant wave height.